Saigon Kick: Post-breakup (2001–2011)

 Bieler, Dembrowski, and Sanders, along with bassist Pat Badger of Extreme, formed Super TransAtlantic and released the band's only album Shuttlecock in 2000.
 They also appear on the soundtrack to the film American Pie with the song "Super Down".

 Matt Kramer released his debut solo album titled War & Peas on September 11, 2002, through Lascivious Records.
 He also published his debut book of poetry, An American Profit, on October 31, 2007, through Lascivious Books.

 Phil Varone joined Skid Row bassist Rachel Bolan's side project Prunella Scales in 1997 and recorded their album Dressing Up the Idiot.
 He then joined Skid Row in 2000 and can be heard on the band's album Thickskin.
 Varone left Skid Row in 2003, citing his ongoing battle with cocaine addiction and his need to turn his life around.
-Afterwards, he began promoting his movie Waking up Dead in which a film crew chronicled several years of his life as a rock star, and the behind the scenes ups and downs that come with it.
+Afterwards, he began promoting his movie Waking Up Dead in which a film crew chronicled several years of his life as a rock star, and the behind the scenes ups and downs that come with it.
 His focus is no longer primarily music, and up until the summer of 2010, he was booking and hosting stand-up comedy shows in Los Angeles.
 In 2010, Varone moved to Las Vegas and directed a video series for pornography studio Vivid Entertainment.
 He also has a signature adult toy line released by California Exotics Novelties.

 Chris McLernon and Ricky Sanders teamed up to form Two Heads Music, working in television, film and advertising music production.

 Jason Bieler and his brother Aaron now own a recording studio and record label in South Florida called Bieler Bros.
 Records.

 Ricky Sanders was subsequently the touring drummer for former Bad Company lead singer Brian Howe.

 Beginning in 2011, Jason Bieler began a new studio-only project named Owl Stretching.
-It is an ongoing project with songs available for download on Bandcamp and iTunes.